DevExpress-Examples/xaf-save-and-share-custom-view-settings/Readme.md

 # XAF - How to Save and Share Custom View Settings

-In XAF applications, View settings are stored in Model Differences individually for each user.
-When the user changes the View (e. g., adds a column to a List View or groups View Items in a Detail View layout), these settings are saved in the user's Model Differences and applied to this View the next time it is displayed.
+In XAF applications, view settings are stored for each user individually.
+When a user changes a view (for example, adds a column to a list view or groups a detail view's items), these settings are saved in the user's model differences and applied to this view the next time this view is displayed.
-The built-in [View Variants Module](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113011.aspx) allows creating multiple predefined view settings using the Model Editor or in code and provides the end user with the capability to select a view variant at runtime.
+The built-in [View Variants Module](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113011.aspx) allows you to create multiple predefined view settings in the Model Editor or in code.
+It also allows an end user to select a view variant at runtime.

-We want to provide the capability to save customized view settings as new view variants at runtime, share them, and allow any user having the corresponding permission to select a variant and apply these settings.
+This example implements functionality required to save customized view settings as new view variants at runtime, share them between users, and allow any user who has appropriate permissions to select a variant and apply its settings to a view.

 > **NOTE:**
-> The approach demonstrated in this example may be inappropriate or overly complicated for certain use cases.
-So, we cannot guarantee that it will work in all possible scenarios.
-Should you face any issue with this solution, please submit a separate ticket and describe your scenario in detail.
-Our R&D team will research your feedback to improve the functionality.
+> The approach demonstrated in this example may be inappropriate or overly complex for certain use cases.
+Thus, we cannot guarantee that it will work in all possible use case scenarios.
+Should you encounter any issues with this solution, please post a ticket with a detailed description of your scenario to the DevExpress [Support Center](https://github.com/DevExpress-Examples/How-to-create-a-multitenancy-application).
+Our R&D team will research your feedback to improve the described functionality.

 ## Implementation Details

-In this example, we use a persistent class to store view settings in the database and a view controller with actions to manage these settings (creating, applying and deleting).
+The example application uses a persistent class to store view settings in the database and a view controller with actions used to manage these settings (create, apply and delete).
 Each user can create his/her own view variants.
-Each view variant can be optionally marked as shared, so that other users can see and apply it to their views.
+Each view variant can be optionally marked as _shared_, so that other users can see this variant in the UI and apply it to their views.

 ### Add a Persistent Class to Store View Settings

-First, create the `SettingsStore` class with the following properties to store the View settings:
+First, create the `SettingsStore` business class used to store the View settings.
+This class should have the following properties:

-1. **Xml** - a string where serialized view settings are stored;
+1. **Xml** - A string where serialized view settings are stored.

-2. **Name** - the name of the View Variant;
+2. **Name** - The name of the view variant.

-3. **OwnerId** - an identifier of the user who created this Variant;
+3. **OwnerId** - An identifier of the user who created this variant.

-4. **IsShared** - specifies whether this Variant is shared with other users, or not;
+4. **IsShared** - Specifies whether this variant is shared with other users.

-5. **ViewId** - an identifier of the View for which this variant is created.
+5. **ViewId** - An identifier of the view for which this variant is created.

 ### Add a Custom View Controller

-Then, create the `ViewController`that defines the following behavior:
+Create a `ViewController` that defines the following behavior:

-1. There are Shared Model Settings available for each user, which cannot be edited by them.
+1. The shared model settings are available to all users but cannot be edited by them.

-2. Each user has his/her own default settings saved in the user's Model and used when there are no variants.
+2. Each user has his/her own default settings saved in the user's model and used when no variant is used.

-3. The **SaveAsNewViewVariant** action creates a new View Variant based on current view customizations.
-If this is the first Variant created for the view, two new Variants are created: a Variant that stores default settings (named "Default") and a Variant that stores customized view settings.
-If at least one Variant already exists, only the latter View Variant (with current customizations) is created.
-This variant becomes current.
+3. The `SaveAsNewViewVariant` action creates a new view variant based on customizations made to the current view.
+The created variant is used as current.
+If this is the first variant created for the view, the action additionally creates a variant that stores the default settings (named "Default").

-4. The **SelectViewVariant** action makes the View Variant selected in the combo box current.
+4. The `SelectViewVariant` action makes the view variant selected in the combo box current.
 This action is available when at least one variant exists.
-When the current View Variant is changed, customizations applied to the previous View Variant are lost.
-Only the "Default" View Variant customizations are saved in the Model when the current variant is changed.
+When a user changes the current view variant, all customizations previously made to the view are lost, except for changes made to the "Default" view variant.

-5. The **UpdateCurrentViewVariant** action saves customizations to the currently selected View Variant.
+5. The `UpdateCurrentViewVariant` action saves customizations to the currently selected view variant.

-6. The **DeleteViewVariant** action deletes the current View Variant.
+6. The `DeleteViewVariant` action deletes the current view variant.
 After deletion, the "Default" view variant becomes current and its settings are applied.

-7. The **UpdateDefaultViewVariant** action saves customizations made to the current view in the "Default" Variant.
+7. The `UpdateDefaultViewVariant` action saves customizations made to the current view in the "Default" variant.

-Actions that the **ViewVariantsController** controller implements may look as follows:
+Actions that the `ViewVariantsController` controller implements may look as follows:

 ![](https://user-images.githubusercontent.com/14300209/225338143-2b4a470c-43ca-405e-83c0-eceb853c3946.png)

-This example demonstrates the basic functionality, which you can expand or customize according to your requirements.
-For example, you can prevent certain users from deleting View Variants using the [Security System](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113361.aspx) facilities.
-Also, you can store the current Variant in the Model (see the [Extend and Customize the Application Model in Code](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113169.aspx) topic in our documentation) or in a property of the user object and apply it when the corresponding View is opened.
+You can extend and adjust the demonstrated functionality based on your requirements.
+For example, you can:

+- Prevent certain users from deleting view variants using the [Security System](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113361.aspx) facilities.

+- Store the current Variant in the Model (see the [Extend and Customize the Application Model in Code](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113169.aspx) topic in our documentation) or in a property of the user object and apply it when the corresponding View is opened.

 ## Files to Review